imaginerio/imaginerio-etl/docs/running-the-pipeline.md

 #### Consolidate your changes
 On the far-left of the screen there are tabs with icons.
 Hovering over the icons will show the tabs name.
 Go to "Source Control" (the icon with dots connected by lines).

 In the text field at the top, you must enter a message explaining what changes you are commiting.
-Good examples are short and descriptive, such as "Added Thomas Ender kmls" or "Updated metadata files".
+Good examples are short and descriptive, such as *"Added Thomas Ender kmls"* or *"Updated metadata files"*.
 After entering your message, click on "Commit & Push".

 That's it!
 The update will be triggered automatically.